Most wildfires are caused by people and can be prevented.

 Our staff are not firefighters.
 We will support the Fire and Rescue Services to tackle wildfires in the nation’s forests by:

-- patrolling the forests and woodlands in our care and reporting fires to local Fire and Rescue Services.
+- patrolling the forests and woodlands in our care and promptly reporting fires to local Fire and Rescue Services.

 - attempting to put out small, controlled, and manageable fires such as campfires with beaters or water if available.